The Metal-Poor Stellar Halo in RAVE-TGAS and its Implications for the Velocity Distribution of Dark Matter

 The dashed vertical lines in \Fig{fig:gvmin} indicate the value of $v_\text{min}$ that each experiment is sensitive to for a $m_\chi =10$~GeV DM particle scattering at threshold.
 To compare with the Xenon1T example described above, we also show the results for the DAMA/LIBRA~\citep{Bernabei:2008yi} and CDMS~II~\citep{Agnese:2015ywx} experiments.
-For DAMA, a 10~GeV particle preferentially scatters off the sodium in the crystal lattice; at the threshold energy of $\sim6.7$~keV, $v_\text{min} \sim 350$~km/s.
-For CDMS~II, which uses a germanium target, $v_\text{min}\sim450$~km/s for a $\sim5$~keV threshold.
+For DAMA, a 10~GeV particle preferentially scatters off the sodium in the crystal lattice; at the threshold energy of $\sim 5$~keV threshold.
 In all these cases, the expected scattering rate is a factor of 2 too strong when the SHM is used rather than the empirical velocity distribution.
-These discrepancies are particularly relevant for experiments that are aimed at probing DM masses below $\sim$~GeV.
+These discrepancies are particularly relevant for experiments that are aimed at probing DM masses below $\sim$GeV.
 For example, CDMSlite~\citep{Agnese:2017jvy} has a low energy threshold and can probe DM masses below $\sim 6\sigma$ discrepant with the SHM values.
 The discrepancy mainly arises because the distribution we recover is not isotropic, in contrast to the SHM.
 For DM masses below $\sim$$10$~GeV, the SHM typically predicts a scattering rate that is nearly a factor of two larger than what is expected from the empirical distribution.

-We stress that the arguments presented in this section apply to the virialized DM halo.
-If the kinematic outliers are associated with local DM substructure---such as streams or debris flow~\citep{2008Natur.454..735D,2011MNRAS.413.1419V,Freese:2003na,Savage:2006qr,Kuhlen:2009vh,Lisanti:2011as,Kuhlen:2012fz,Lisanti:2014dva}---they could also impact the interpretation of the experimental results.
-Because the origin of these outliers is unknown, however, we choose to not include them when evaluating $\langle g(v_\text{min})\rangle$.
-Additionally, recent mergers of satellite galaxies could lead to spatial or kinematic substructure that is associated with more metal-rich stellar populations in the halo above $\FeH \sim -1.5$.
-The analysis we used here cannot simply be extended to higher metallicities, where one must contend with increased contamination from disk and \emph{in-situ} halo stars.
-However, it would be worthwhile to consider ways of generalizing the statistical methods of \Sec{sec:stats} to explore stellar substructure in this regime.